KISS my A....

 At their core, skills are merely syntactic sugar for intent recognition.
 They are abstractions designed to map a user’s prompt to a specific function execution.
 But when you equip an agent with dozens of interconnected skills and MCPs, you create a massive routing problem.
 The agent is forced to expend its cognitive bandwidth deciding which tool is the appropriate one to use in a given scenario.

-The agent struggles to understand the nuances of its bloated toolkit, resulting in a frustrating loop of corrections.
+The agent struggles to understand the nuances of its bloated toolkit.
 Furthermore, these tools inject data into the context window without oversight.

 In agentic development, losing control of the context window is fatal.
 The dead sin.